Techtonica/curriculum/command-line/command-line-advanced.md

 **Participants will be able to:**

 - Find files.
-- Find commands they've used before.
+- Find the commands they've used before.
 - Parse file contents with sed and awk.
 - Modify the command prompt info.
 - Redirect input and output streams